 Tools and materials: cardboard,compasses, utility knife, cutting board

 We use the upper and lining cardboard patterns in shoe making to cut leather parts (or any other materials).
+Before you will start to cut leather you should observe the leather well and place your cardoard pattern in clean places without any marks and scratches.

 Tools and materials: leather, silver pen, utility knife, cutting board